 Internet-scale distributed systems, Content delivery networks, Cloud computing, Algorithms, and Theoretical Computer Science.

-Prof. Sitaraman is currently in the School of Computer Science at the University of Massachusetts at Amherst.
+Prof. Sitaraman is currently in the College of Information and Computer Sciences at the University of Massachusetts at Amherst.
 He received a B. Tech. in electrical engineering from the Indian Institute of Technology, Madras. and a Ph.D. in computer science from Princeton University.

 Prof. Sitaraman’s research focuses on all aspects of Internet-scale distributed systems, including algorithms, architectures, performance, energy efficiency, user behavior, and economics.
 Previously, as a principal architect, he helped create the Akamai network and is well-known for his role in pioneering Internet-scale distributed networks that currently deliver much of the world’s web content, streaming videos, and online applications to billions of users around the world.